+Are you considering breeding your Labrador?
 Is there a litter of Labrador puppies expected in the future?
-Are you considering breeding your Labrador?
 Do you want to get on a waiting list for a Labrador puppy in an upcoming litter?

-While the total gestation period is 63 days or nine weeks, it is difficult to predict the exact due date.
+Labrador pregnancy is a crucial stage in the life of both mother and pups; while the total gestation period is 63 days or nine weeks, it is difficult to predict the exact due date.
 Unless you know your Lab’s ovulation date, you can expect your Lab to give birth between days 55 – 64 after mating.

 Until then, there are various stages in the period that the Lab will go through.
 Knowing these stages will help you properly care for the pregnant Lab.